turingschool/front-end-curriculum/projects/color-changer-solo.md

 ### Requirements

 - You are provided with comps showing colors, fonts, and layouts for desktop and for mobile, respectively.
-Your project must match these comps.
+Your project should match these comps.
 - The random background color cannot be white.
 - The default and reset background color must be white.
 - Your project must be responsive.